-Gambling is an activity that affects the quality of life of many people, with research linking it to poor mental health, poverty and chronic health conditions.
-Emerging evidence links gambling with the perpetration of violent and non-violent offences, including domestic and family violence.xvii.
+Gambling is an activity that affects the quality of life of many people, affecting the health, wellbeing and financial security of even those who gamble infrequently.
+Poor mental health, poverty, homelessness and chronic illnesses can all be linked to gambling, and there is emerging evidence linking gambling with the perpetration of violent and non-violent offences, including domestic and family violence..